Grassman semialgebras and the Cayley-Hamilton theorem: Introduction

 \begin{enumerate} \eroman \item (Distributivity over $\tT$): $a (\sum _{j=1}^k b_j) = \sum _{j=1}^k (a b_j). $ \item $a\zero_{\mathcal A }= \zero_{\mathcal A }$. \end{enumerate}

 A $\tT$-\textbf{monoid module} over a multiplicative monoid $\tT$ is a $\tT$-module satisfying the extra conditions \end{defn}

 A $\tT$-\textbf{semiring} is a semiring that is also a $\tT$-monoid module over a given multiplicative submonoid~$\tT$.
-This paper is only concerned with $\tT$-semirings, which are closely related to blueprints in \cite{Lor1}.
+This paper only concerns $\tT$-semirings, which are closely related to blueprints in \cite{Lor1}.
 We put $\tTz = \tT \cup \{ \zero\}.$